Awni00/algorithmic-generalization-transformer-architectures/blog_content/blog_post.md

 ### **🎯 Layer 1 MLP: Minimal Processing**

-**What We Found**: The first MLP makes only minor adjustments to the residual stream (relative $L_2$ error $< 10\%$)!
+**What We Found**: The first MLP makes only minor adjustments to the residual stream (relative $L_2$ change $< 10\%$)

-**Why This Matters**: This efficient division of labor focuses computational capacity where it's needed most—primarily in attention for information routing and the final MLP for arithmetic computation.
+**Interpretation**: The model discovered an induction head mechanism for solving the task, where the role of the first layer is merely to copy variable identities via attention to be used as the *query* in the *next layer attention*.
+Thus, the first layer *MLP* does not need to carry out any computation, and is approximately the identity.
+The arithmetic computation will be carried out by the second layer MLP.
 </div>

 <div style="text-align: center;">
   <img src="figures/l2_relative_error.png" alt="L2 Relative Error" />
   <p style="margin-top:8px; font-style:italic;">
-    Layer 1 MLP contributes minimally—most work happens in attention and the final MLP! 📉
+    Layer 1 MLP contributes minimally—most work happens in attention and the final MLP 📉
   </p>
 </div>